Treatments & research overview

 PubMed

-Why it matters: This finding could help doctors more accurately diagnose and treat rectal cancer in the future.
+Why it matters: This finding could help doctors develop more personalized treatment plans for colorectal cancer patients.

 Efficacy